-Speak to Debt Neg about getting out of debt, for good
+Speak to Debt Negotiators today about getting out of debt, for good

-While accessing early release of super may be a good solution for some people who are experiencing hardship, in general it should be treated as a last resort.
+While accessing the early release of super may be a good solution for some people who are experiencing hardship, in general, it should be treated as a last resort.

 Super is your safety net for retirement and will make a big impact on how comfortable you are in your future.
 When you withdraw early, those losses crystallise due to the compound interest you lose on the withdrawn funds.
 If that’s worked out over a long period of time, those losses can be substantial.